CS5610AssignemntGroup/final-project/frontend/README.md

-# 418 I am a teapot

-This is front-end of our food delivery project in ReactJS and TypeJS.
+This is front-end of our final project in ReactJS.

 ## get start
 To start with, install all the dependency by command